-With the world reopening for business, Australians heading abroad are facing familiar headaches such as visa applications and lengthy immigration queues.
+With the world open for business once again, Australians heading abroad are facing familiar headaches such as visa applications and lengthy immigration queues.

 But there’s a way to bypass both of those hurdles on business trips throughout Asia, along with several South American countries and even Russia for good measure.

 It’s the APEC Business Travel Card, and it’s surprisingly easy to obtain.
 Here’s what you need to know.

 The APEC Business Travel Card (ABTC) is issued and recognised by 19 member countries of the Asia-Pacific Economic Cooperation pact to facilitate business travel across the APEC region.